Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 - 75-min sprints, 33-min breaks (DeskTime)

-- 4h+ deep focus achievable
+- 4h+ focused work achievable

 - Movement triggers between blocks